Battle of Telamon: Celtic victory at Faesulae

 The Celts overran Etruria and began to march to Rome.
-The Roman troops who were stationed on the Etrurian border met them at Clusium, three days march from Rome, where both sides made camp.
+The Roman troops who were stationed on the Etrurian border met them at Clusium, three days' march from Rome, where both sides made camp.
 That night, the Celts, leaving their cavalry and their camp fires as a decoy, withdrew to the town of Faesulae (modern Fiesole) and built defensive obstacles.
 In the morning, the cavalry withdrew in full view of the Romans, who, thinking that the enemy were retreating, pursued them.
 The Celts gave battle from behind their defences and, with the advantage of position, were victorious after a hard battle.
 Six thousand Romans were killed, and the rest fell back to a defensible hill.

 That night Papus arrived and made camp nearby.
 Aneroëstes persuaded the Celts to withdraw along the Etruscan coast with their booty and renew the war later when they were unencumbered.
 Papus pursued and harassed their rear but did not risk a pitched battle.
 The other Consul, Regulus, had crossed from Sardinia, landed at Pisa, and was marching towards Rome.
 His scouts met the Celts' advance guard head on near Telamon (modern Talamone), in an area called Campo Regio.

 Battle

-Regulus put his troops in fighting order and advanced in an attempt to occupy a hill above the road which would block the Celts' retreat.
-The Celts, unaware of Regulus' arrival, assumed that Papus had sent some of his cavalry ahead and so sent some of their own cavalry and light infantry to contest the hill.
+Regulus put his troops in fighting order and advanced with his cavalry in an attempt to occupy a hill above the road which would block the Celts' retreat.
+The Celts, unaware of Regulus' arrival, assumed that Papus had sent some of his troopers ahead and so sent some of their own horsemen and light infantry to contest the hill.
 As soon as they realised that they faced a second full Roman army they deployed their infantry facing both front and rear.
-They placed the Gaesatae and Insubres at the rear against Papus and the Boii and Taurisci at the front against Regulus, with their flanks protected by wagons and chariots.
+They placed the Gaesatae and Insubres at the rear against Papus and the Boii and Taurisci at the front against Regulus, with their flanks protected by a wall of wagons and chariots.
 A small force guarded the booty on another hill nearby.